 Before calling for an escort, please seek assistance from a friend, roommate or colleague.
-This service is limited to the availability of student patrols or police officers.
-It is best to preplan your departure after dark.
+This service is limited to the availability of cadet patrols or police officers.
+If returning home or to your residence hall after dark, it is best to preplan your departure.
 Avoid secluded areas, call home or your destination to let someone know you are leaving and the route you are taking, and always try to walk in groups or pairs.

 The program's intent is to get students, faculty and/or staff safely to their destinations on campus or within a close proximity of the campus during the hours of darkness.
-To receive this service, call the Eastern Washington University Police at (509) 359-6300, selecting option 1 on the automated menu.
-The dispatcher will check with the shift supervisor to determine if there is a student patrol person or police officer available for the escort.
+To receive this service, call the Eastern Washington University Police at 509.359.6300, selecting option I on the automated menu or by calling dispatch directly at 509.535.9233.
+The dispatcher will check with the shift supervisor to determine if there is a cadet patrol or police officer available for the escort.
 If there is, the caller will be told who the escort will be and receive instructions as to where and when to meet him or her.